Allegheny-Computer-Science-300-S2021/lab05-ahance27/writing/calc.md

 d)
-- Match or Mismatch:
+- Match or Mismatch:      T = T is a match
-- Left entry calculation:
+- Left entry calculation:      0 - 1 = -1
-- Above entry calculation:
+- Above entry calculation:       0 - 1 = -1
-- Diagonal entry calculation:
+- Diagonal entry calculation:      1 + 1 = 2
-- Max score: 1 from the Diagonal
+- Max score: 2 from the Diagonal

 e)